kscott2016/travel-bucket/README.md

 Interested in creating an easy a seamless method of planning your future trips?
 Spend more time enjoying your trips than thinking of things to do.

 With this app you'll be able to create multiple trips that lists your desired city and activities.
+This is a full CRUD application!

 ![game-screenshot](https://github.com/kscott2016/travel-bucket/blob/main/public/media/screenshot1.png?raw=true)